Being in sync was the trend some time ago.

-Just like the boy band, the times when ‘n sync hit the tops is long gone.
+Just like the boy band, the times when 'n sync hit the tops are long gone.

-Of course this doesn’t mean there are no more people who still belong to the fanbase.
-This is because, just as tendencies change and what’s fashionable today might not even be remembered tomorrow, it’s equally true that tastes differ.
-What you like might not be the most popular option, but that doesn’t make it less appropriate or less close to your liking.
+Of course, this doesn't mean there are no more people who still belong to the fanbase.
+This is because, just as tendencies change and what's fashionable today might not even be remembered tomorrow, it's equally valid that tastes differ.
+What you like might not be the most popular option, but that doesn't make it less appropriate or less close to your liking.
 To each, his own.

 Are we still talking about music?
 No, we’re not.
-It’s just as true in any area of your life.
+It’s just as accurate in any area of your life.

 We’re talking about the freedom of always having the choice to go for whatever works for you.

 Freedom of choice is maybe the ninth wonder of the free, internet-based modern world.

 Even when it comes to communication, there are a lot of options to choose between.
 Verbally and nonverbally, one to one or mediated, IRL or from a distance, by fax, email, telegram, letters sealed with a kiss, carrier pigeons.
 Just have your pick.

 That’s great news as communication will always be the core of all healthy and successful relationships, personal and professional as well.
 It’s wonderful to know there are tools out there dedicated to making your work easier and back up your choices.

 To make it all easier, let’s just group all options by reference to your goals.

 Just ask yourself this: when do you expect an answer?